Analysis of the Threshold for Energy Consumption in Displacement of Random Sensors: Coverage interference requirement when the sensing radius and the interference distance

-In this section, we analyze the expected $a$-total displacement to fulfill $(r_1,s)-C\&I$ \textit{requirement} when $n$ mobile sensors with identical sensing radius $r_1=\frac{1}{2n}$ are distributed uniformly at random and independently in the unit square $[0,1].$ That is, the sum of sensing area of $n$ sensors is \textbf{equal} to the \textbf{length of unit interval.} Observe that in the case when the sensing radius $r_1=\frac{1}{2n}$ and the interference distance $s=\frac{1}{n}$ the only way to achieve $\left(r_1,s\right)$-\textit{coverage \& interference} requirement in the unit interval $[0,1]$ is for the sensors to occupy the equidistant anchor positions $\frac{i}{n} - \frac{1}{2n}$, for $i = 1, 2, \ldots , n.$ The following exact asymptotic result was proved in \cite{kapelkokranakisIPL}. \begin{theorem}[cf. \cite{kapelkokranakisIPL}] Let $a$ be an even positive natural number.
-Assume that, $n$ mobile sensors are thrown uniformly and independently at random in the unit interval $[0,1].$ The expected $a$-total movement of all $n$ sensors, when the $i$-th sensor sorted in increasing order moves from their current random location to the equidistant anchor location $\frac{i}{n} - \frac{1}{2n}$, for $i = 1, 2, \ldots , n$, respectively, is $\frac{\left(\frac{a}{2}\right)!}{2^{\frac{a}{2}}(1+a)}n^{1-\frac{a}{2}}+O\left(n^{-\frac{a}{2}}\right).$ \end{theorem} The next theorem extends Theorem \ref{thm:spaa} to all real valued exponent $a>0.$ \begin{theorem} Fix $a>0.$ Assume that, $n$ mobile sensors are thrown uniformly and independently at random in the unit interval $[0,1].$ The expected $a$-total movement of all $n$ sensors, when the $i$-th sensor sorted in increasing order moves from their current random location to the equidistant anchor location $\frac{i}{n} - \frac{1}{2n}$, for $i = 1, 2, \ldots , n$, respectively, is
+In this section, we recall \textbf{the known results} about the expected $a$-total displacement to fulfill the $(r_1,s)-C\&I$ \textit{requirement} when $n$ mobile sensors with identical sensing radius $r_1=\frac{1}{2n}$ are distributed uniformly at random and independently on the unit interval $[0,1].$ That is, the sum of sensing area of $n$ sensors is \textbf{equal} to the \textbf{length of the unit interval.} Observe that in the case when the sensing radius $r_1=\frac{1}{2n}$ and the interference distance $s=\frac{1}{n}$ the only way to achieve $\left(r_1,s\right)$-\textit{coverage \& interference} requirement on the unit interval $[0,1]$ is for the sensors to occupy the equidistant anchor positions $\frac{i}{n} - \frac{1}{2n}$, for $i = 1, 2, \ldots , n.$ The following exact asymptotic result was proved in \cite{kapelkokranakisIPL}. \begin{theorem}[\cite{kapelkokranakisIPL}] Let $a$ be an even positive natural number.
+Assume that, $n$ mobile sensors are thrown uniformly and independently at random on the unit interval $[0,1].$ The expected $a$-total displacement of all $n$ sensors, when the $i$-th sensor sorted in increasing order moves from its current random location to the equidistant anchor location $\frac{i}{n} - \frac{1}{2n}$, for $i = 1, 2, \ldots , n$, respectively, is $\frac{\left(\frac{a}{2}\right)!}{2^{\frac{a}{2}}(1+a)}n^{1-\frac{a}{2}}+O\left(n^{-\frac{a}{2}}\right).$ \end{theorem} In \cite{fuchs2020}, Theorem \ref{thm:spaa} was extended to all real valued exponents $a>0.$ \begin{theorem}[\cite{fuchs2020}] Fix $a>0.$ Assume that, $n$ mobile sensors are thrown uniformly and independently at random on the unit interval $[0,1].$ The expected $a$-total displacement of all $n$ sensors, when the $i$-th sensor sorted in increasing order moves from its current random location to the equidistant anchor location $\frac{i}{n} - \frac{1}{2n}$, for $i = 1, 2, \ldots , n$, respectively, is